 It actually replaces the original data with a token, so if someone successfully obtains the digital token, they have nothing of value.
 There’s no key and no relationship to the original data.
 The actual data remains secure in a separate token vault.

 This is important because we now collect all kinds of information as a society.
-People want to analyze their data, whether it’s Netflix, a hospital or a bank.
+Companies want to analyze the customer data they hold, whether it’s Netflix, a hospital or a bank.
 If you’re using encryption to protect the data, you must first decrypt it all to make any use of it or any sense of it.
 And decrypting leads to data risk.

 2. Tokenization enables analytics.